InboraStudio/InboraStudio/README.md

 <br/>
 <img src="https://i.imgur.com/JgHTZVd.gif" width="500" /><br/>

-<sub>  *“It's not bad for the leading actress to play a charming villain for a change ♪.” – Elysia* </sub>
+<sub>  *“It's not bad for the leading actress to play a charming villain for a change ♪.” – Dr chamyoung* </sub>
 </div>

 ## Discord